tztz8/OpenGL-Starting-Place/README.md

 There is a [discussions](https://github.com/tztz8/OpenGL-Starting-Place/discussions) available for this repo at https://github.com/tztz8/OpenGL-Starting-Place/discussions

+> When cloning this repo remember use `--recursive` flag (Visual Studio git clone does it by default)

 ## Systems I use for testing

 I Used [EWU](https://www.ewu.edu/) ![Windows 10](readMeImges/windows.png) Windows computers and My [Manjaro](https://manjaro.org/) ![Linux](readMeImges/linux.png)Linux Computer and a ![VMware Workstation Player](readMeImges/vmware-workstation-player.png) VMware ![Windows 10](readMeImges/windows.png) Windows  for testing.